csi-addons/spec/replication/README.md

   // This field SHALL be used by the CO in subsequent calls to refer to
   // this volume.
   string volume_id = 1;
+  // If specified, this field will contain volume or volume group id
+  // for replication.
+This field is OPTIONAL.
+  ReplicationSource replication_source = 4;
   // Secrets required by the plugin to complete the request. map<string, string> secrets = 2 [(csi.v1.csi_secret) = true];
   // The identifier for the replication.